Recruitment for McGill University Study

 Young Adult Disability Database

-The YADDB is a new database launching in 2022, which aims to highlight disabled voices in Young Adult literature.
+The YADDB is a new database launched in 2022, which aims to highlight disabled voices in Young Adult literature.

 |